Aliases for HTR3A Gene

 GeneCards Summary for HTR3A Gene

-HTR3A (5-Hydroxytryptamine (Serotonin) Receptor 3A, Ionotropic) is a Protein Coding gene.
-Diseases associated with HTR3A include irritable bowel syndrome and serotonin syndrome.
-Among its related pathways are CREB Pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include receptor activity and extracellular ligand-gated ion channel activity.
-An important paralog of this gene is HTR3D.
+HTR3A (5-Hydroxytryptamine Receptor 3A) is a Protein Coding gene.
+Diseases associated with HTR3A include Serotonin Syndrome and Motion Sickness.
+Among its related pathways are Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways and Ligand-gated ion channel transport.
+Gene Ontology (GO) annotations related to this gene include receptor activity and extracellular ligand-gated ion channel activity.
+An important paralog of this gene is HTR3B.

 UniProtKB/Swiss-Prot for HTR3A Gene

 This is one of the several different receptors for 5-hydroxytryptamine (serotonin), a biogenic hormone that functions as a neurotransmitter, a hormone, and a mitogen.
 This receptor is a ligand-gated ion channel, which when activated causes fast, depolarizing responses in neurons.
 It is a cation-specific, but otherwise relatively nonselective, ion channel.